effiemincer/database_mini_proj/README.md

 - This function queries the `BooksOnLoan` table, which stores the details of all books currently on loan.
 - It counts the `LoanID` values associated with the given `reader_id` to determine how many books the reader has borrowed.

-##### Considerations:
-- This function does not account for any returned books, so it only counts books that are still on loan.
-- The function could be extended to include conditions such as overdue books if needed.

 ---

 #### Function 2: `GetLastNotificationDetails`